dewdgi/wheel-hid-emulator/logics.md

 **Summary:**
 - All logical constructs (loops, if/else, switches, function definitions, mutexes, threads, and major control flow) are now explicitly documented and mapped to their source files and line-level logic.
 This enables full traceability and strict audit compliance.
+- **All input reading and device I/O in the main loop must be non-blocking or signal-interruptible (handle EINTR) to guarantee responsiveness to Ctrl+M and Ctrl+C.**

 # Wheel HID Emulator: Logic & Architecture